Witness: Man confronted gunman who ambushed, killed officer - News Break

 “He did not hesitate; he didn’t stand there and think about it.
 He totally heard the gunfire, went to the door, saw the shooter and immediately ran in that direction,” Troyanos said.
 “I just want to make sure his family knows how heroic he was.”

-Troyanos said he heard Hurley fire five or six shots.
+Troyanos said he heard five or six shots fired from Hurley’s gun.
 The gunman, identified by police as 59-year-old Ronald Troyke, fell against a parked vehicle, he said.

-Hurley, who lived in Denver, was killed, as were the gunman and Arvada police Officer Gordon Beesley, a 19-year department veteran and beloved school resource officer.
+Hurley, who lived in the city of Golden, was killed, as were the gunman and Arvada police Officer Gordon Beesley, a 19-year department veteran and beloved school resource officer.
 Police have not said who shot Hurley or the gunman.

-In a statement Wednesday, police acknowledged that questions remained unanswered, saying they had not finished interviewing witnesses and were waiting for forensic evidence.

-"We hope in the next few days to have all of this information and we promise to provide that to our citizens,” it said.

 “Officer Beasley was ambushed by someone who expressed hatred of police officers,” Strate said.